xavierolivenza/UPC_3DEngine/README.md

 RESOURCE MANAGER:

 We have reference counting.

-If you load a fbx and then you edit ono of its textures, this will be reloaded.
-This last feature doesn't work with scene loaded textures, need fix.
+If you load a fbx and then you edit one of its textures or mesh, this will be reloaded.

+Textures have importing/loading options.

 WARNING: